henriquesd/IdentityAndAccess/README.md

 Authorization is the process of determining whether a user has access to a resource.
 Once the user is authenticated, the app will validate that the user has the permission to access the resource.
 For example, if a user is authenticated in the application, but does not have permission to access some resource, when trying to access it, it will return a 403 (Forbidden) error, which means that the application knows who the user is, but the user does not have permission to access the resource.

+## Roles and Claims
+For Authorization, it's possible to use Roles, Claims, or use both together.

+### Roles
+Roles are about the roles that a user has.
+For example, a user might have a role of "User", a role of "Manager", etc.

+### Claims
+Claims are more flexible than Roles, they are a name value pair.
+Claims based authorization checks the value of a claim and allows access to a resource based upon that value.
+An identity can contain multiple claims with multiple values and can contain multiple claims of the same type.

 ## Commands

 ### Creating a new migration